Fire regime: Characteristics

 Other fire regime classifications may incorporate fire type (such as ground fires, surface fires, and crown fires), fire size, fire intensity, seasonality, and degree of variability within fire regimes.
 Ground fires use glowing combustion to burn organic matter in the soil.
 Surface fires burn leaf litter, fallen branches, and ground plants.
 Crown fires burn through to the top layer of tree foliage.
 Fire-line intensity is the energy released per unit of measurement per unit of time and is usually a description of flaming combustion.
 Seasonality is the period of time during the year that the fuels of a specific ecosystem can ignite.

+Hardesty et al. concluded that the earth's ecoregions and major terrestrial habitat types can be generally classified as fire-dependent/fire influenced, fire-sensitive, or fire-independent, based on historic characteristics like fire frequency (including the absence of fire), severity, intensity, spatial scale, seasonality, and predominant ignition source.
+They assessed a subset of the Global 200 ecoregions, identified by the WWF as priorities for biodiversity conservation, and found 46% of the ecoregions have fire-dependent/fire influenced fire regimes, 36% fire-sensitive, and 18% fire-independent.
+84% of these ecoregions were at risk from altered fire regimes, including too much fire, too little fire, or fire during the wrong season or wrong intensity, and 16% of the ecoregion land area assessed had fire regimes consistent with ecosystem health.
+Tropical moist broadleaf forests, which are mostly fire-sensitive ecosystems composed of plants and animals which generally lack adaptations to major fires, were the most threatened, with 93% the assessed land area in that the habitat type experiencing altered fire regimes.
+77% of the land area in fire-dependent ecoregions have altered fire regimes.

 Spatial and temporal scales

 Fire regimes can be characterized by a wide variety of spatial and temporal scales which may range from highly site-specific to regional scales and from a few years to thousands of years.
 Understanding the variability of the fire regime across these scales is crucial to understanding fire regimes and accomplishing conservation or management goals.
 Distinctions should be made between "fire history" and "historic fire regimes".
 Fire history is a more general term that measures the frequency of fires in a landscape.
 It may not always be possible to describe the type or severity of these past fire events depending on data availability.
 Historic fire regimes describe the characteristics of fires across a landscape and the relationship and interactions between ecosystem structure and processes.